oven-sh/bun/packages/bun-macro-relay/README.md

 # bun-macro-relay

-This lets you use [Relay](https://github.com/facebook/relay) with Bun!
+This lets you use Faceook's [Relay](https://github.com/facebook/relay) framework (GraphQL) with Bun.

 Specifically, this implements the Bun equivalent of [`babel-plugin-relay`](https://github.com/facebook/relay/tree/main/packages/babel-plugin-relay).
-It does not compile or save the `.graphql` files, you still need [`relay-compiler`](https://github.com/facebook/relay/tree/main/packages/relay-compiler) for that.
+It parses but does not compile or save the `.graphql` files, you still need [`relay-compiler`](https://github.com/facebook/relay/tree/main/packages/relay-compiler) for that.

 ## Installation